Qarz e Jaan

 Qarz-e-Jaan is a 2024 Pakistani television series, directed by Saqib Khan and written by Rabia Razzaque.
 The series is produced by Momina Duraid under the production banner of MD Productions.
 It stars Yumna Zaidi, Usama Khan and Nameer Khan as leads.
-The series revolves around the two lawyers, delving into the societal issues leading to oppression and injustice.
-The series first episode broadcast on 17 November 2024 on Hum TV.
+The series revolves around two lawyers, delving into the societal issues leading to oppression and injustice.
+The first episode was broadcast on 17 November 2024 on Hum TV.

 Plot

 Nashwa Behzaad, a young woman whose life is marked by unforeseen struggles that lead her into a fierce battle for justice.
 Challenged by external forces, familial dynamics and inner conflicts, Nashwa embodies resilience as she confronts the darkness that threatens to consume her.

-Later her family decides to get her married to her cousin Ammar Bakhtiyar.
+Themes

+Qarz e Jaan explores themes of love, companionship, and emotional needs of older individuals, especially widows, the importance of career and independence for women, and the impact of poor parenting on individuals and society.